brookekfox/instagram-api/README.md

 ###Adding the necessary ingredients
-First go to [Instagram API](https://instagram.com/developer/) and register you application to recevie authentication.
+First go to [Instagram API](https://instagram.com/developer/) and register you application to receive authentication.

 Go to your Rails app.
 In the Gemfile, add